SaacPSI/saac/Components/OpenFace/README.md

 We modified a few things from the OpenSense code removing emitters, forcing some pixel format and we add the heads boundingboxes emitter.

 This project must have a project dependency on [OpenFaceInterop](../../Interop/OpenFaceInterop) project.
+It is the only project build in .Net6.0.

 ## Files
 * [HeadInfos](src/HeadInfos.cs) containing data structures from https://github.com/ihp-lab/OpenSense/tree/master/Components/OpenFace.Common